 On and off the court, you should experiment with your diet and figure out what really works for you.
 It’s important to educate yourself about the many inflammatory foods out there you are probably consuming that are impacting your performance, your recovery and, more importantly, your long term health.

-I am not going to tell you what you should eat, I am simply providing some better options, asking you to really explore the nutritional advice you have been provided up until now, and to not fall victim to the intense marketing campaigns out there backing these nutritional sports products.
+I am not going to tell you what you should eat, I am simply providing some better options about nutrition, asking you to really explore the nutritional advice you have been provided up until now, and to not fall victim to the intense marketing campaigns out there backing these nutritional sports products.
 I have figured out exactly what works for me with a lot of trial and error and self-experimentation.
 Although what works for me won’t necessarily work for you, I encourage you to keep experimenting until you find what does work for you, therefore enabling you to take your game to the next level.

 If you enjoyed this article, please don’t forget to tap ❤.
 You can also follow us on Facebook and Twitter.
 Thank you.